waylonggggg/tp/docs/DeveloperGuide.md

 1. Removing a role from a student in a CCA.
     1. Prerequisite: List all students using the `list` command.
 Multiple students in the list.
 Multiple CCAs in the list and the first person has at least one CCA.
 The person must be assigned with a role other than `Member`.
     2. Test case: `remove_r 1 c/Basketball`
-       Expected: The first student is removed with the role.
+       Expected: The first student's role in `Basketball` CCA is removed, the student is now a `Member`.
 The updated student details are shown in the list.
     3. Test case: `remove_r 1 c/Basketball`
        Expected: The first student is not assigned with any role.
 Error details shown in the status message.
     4. Test case: `remove_r 0 c/Basketball`